Types of periodic tables: Folding

 The advantages of such tables are their novelty and that they can depict relationships that ordinarily require spatial periodic tables, yet retain the portability and convenience of two-dimensional tables.
 A disadvantage is that they require marginally more effort to construct.

 Spatial

 A periodic table having the appearance of a multi-layered cake.
 There are eight wooden layers that sit on top of one another and can be rotated.
 Layers are divided into chemical elements with the engraved element name and atomic number.

 Spatial tables pass through three or more dimensions (helical tables are instead classed as continuous tables).
 Such tables are relatively niche and not as commonly used as traditional tables.
 While they offer unique advantages, their complexity and customization requirements make them more suitable for specialized research, advanced education, or specific areas of study where a deeper understanding of multidimensional relationships is desired.

-Advantages of periodic tables of three or more dimensions include: